 Chhattisgarh government invokes Ram to mark two years of power.
-Tribal groups are not impressed
+Adivasi groups are not impressed

 “You cannot take soil from any village without the explicit permission of the land deity of the village, according to our customs,” said Prakash Thakur, a Bastar-based activist of the Sarva Adivasi Samaj.
 “Here they did not even bother to consult with the local gram sabhas.
 This is a clear violation of our rights under the Fifth Schedule.”

-But the resentment of the tribal groups goes beyond the rally.
+But the resentment of the Adivasi groups goes beyond the rally.
 Outfits such as the Sarva Adivasi Samaj are opposed to the idea of the tourism project itself as envisioned by the Congress government.
 “When there is already so much natural beauty in the area that can be advertised to attract tourists, why do you need to acquire large amounts of land to build some new road?” asked Nagwanshi.

 ‘Ram exists in every being’